Client: Howard CDM, City of Bellflower

 Along with builder and developer Howard CDM and the City of Bellflower, Studio One Eleven outfitted an existing Butler Building (empty warehouse) with a self-supporting stucture, a metal stud infill.
 The New Hope Bellflower Temporary Shelter was complete after just 12 weeks of construction and five months of planning, from idea to opening.
 Providing social services is Mercy House.

-The 18,370 square foot, conventional warehouse at 8833 Cedar Street was an empty shell that now accommodates free-standing rooms and offices.
+The conventional warehouse at 8833 Cedar Street was an empty shell that now accommodates free-standing rooms and offices.
 The building’s ceiling is exposed at the intake/lobby and dining area to create vaulted ceilings.
 New storefront windows and skylights flood the center with natural light.
 The metal stud infill allows for very swift construction.
 The team used “self-certification” to speed approvals by making the architect of record Studio One Eleven and the contractor Howard CDM responsible for city approvals while working closely with inspectors.

 Homeless and transitional housing centers in Los Angeles County can take up to three years to permit and two years or more to construct.
 This team for New Hope created new ways to build a drastically needed shelter in record time.
 Each entity contributed to the solutions.
 This approach – especially self-certification – can now become a model for other cities.